CloudiFacturing/cfpy/clfpy/cli/README.md

 ```

 ## Logging in
-The clfpy CLI needs valid user credentials to access the CloudFlow platform.
+The clfpy CLI needs valid user credentials to access the SemWES platform.
 You can provide these credentials in three different ways:

 1. Interactive login: If you simply start the CLI, you will be asked for